The 14 Most Heartbreaking ‘Grey’s Anatomy’ Episodes To Watch If You Want To Ugly-Cry

 11. "How To Save A Life" — Season 11, Episode 21

 Even if you're not a rabid Derek fan like much of the fanbase, you'll still be in pieces after this episode.
-The avoidable death, the monologue outlining how the doctors at a foreign hospital were failing him, Meredith's reaction to the news — all of it swirls together in a blur of an episode, and viewers are suddenly left without one of the longtime staples of the show.
+The avoidable death, the monologue outlining how the doctors at a foreign hospital were failing him, Meredith's reaction — all of it swirls together in a blur of an episode, and viewers are suddenly left without one of the longtime staples of the show.

 12. "'Be Still, My Soul" — Season 13, Episode 18